Tommy Lloyd

 Yes, we'll need to know if you or any traveller on your policy has ever suffered from a diagnosed psychiatric condition.
 So, this could be a condition that is present now or a condition that you've had in the past and have made a full recovery from.
 But don't worry, we'll ask you a set of questions relating to your condition to take your individual circumstances into account.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
 You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

-Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes based on the conditions you have told us about.
+Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes that cover the conditions you have told us about.

 No, we are unable to provide cover that excludes any of your pre-existing medical conditions.